gurnec/btcrecover/TUTORIAL.md

 *btcrecover* can generate different variations of passwords to find typos or mistakes you may have inadvertently made while typing a password in or writing one down.
 This feature is enabled by including one or more command-line options when you run *btcrecover*.

+If you'd just like some specific examples of command-line options you can add, please see the [Typos Quick Start Guide](typos/QUICKSTART.md).

 With the `--typos #` command-line option (with `#` replaced with a count of typos), you tell *btcrecover* up to how many typos you’d like it to add to each password (that has been either generated from a token file or taken from a passwordlist as described above).
 You must also specify the types of typos you’d like it to generate, and it goes through all possible combinations for you (including the no-typos-present possibility).
 Here is a summary of the basic types of typos along with the command-line options which enable each:

  * `--typos-capslock` - tries the whole password with caps lock turned on